School of Medicine

-Librarians: Katherine Akers, LaVentra Ellis-Danquah, Wendy Gang Wu
+Librarians: Katherine Akers, LaVentra Ellis-Danquah, Qian Hu, Wendy Gang Wu.

-Library services are provided to graduate students through a variety of programs held at the newly renovated Shiffman Medical Library in the Richard J. Mazurek Medical Education Commons.
-Resources and services are also available online including over 4700 online journals in the health sciences, a growing number of e-books.
-Services include reference support and the delivery of documents to the student's desktop.
+Library resources are made available to graduate students through a variety of services from the Shiffman Medical Library in the Richard J. Mazurek Medical Education Commons.
+They include reference and research support, document delivery / interlibrary loan, and instruction.
 Orientation programs, small group workshops and individualized instruction featuring the latest information resources are available to graduate students throughout their program and may be requested via email.
-Key services in support of graduate education include: reference service, remote and on-site electronic access to the major biomedical databases including PubMed, Scopus, Science Citation Index, the National Center for Biotechnology Information, Dissertation Abstracts with full text, and an array of electronic tools for effective information management.
+Key services in support of graduate education include: reference service, remote and on-site electronic access to the major biomedical databases including PubMed, Scopus, Science Citation Index, various clinical decision support tools such as ClinicalKey, and UpToDate, and an array of electronic tools for effective information management.
 Materials not available in the WSU Libraries are obtained for graduate students free of charge.
-Access to the libraries of the University of Michigan, Michigan State University and various specialized collections is also available to graduate students.
+Access to library collections from research institution across the country including the National Library of Medicine, University of Michigan, Michigan State University and various specialized collections is also available to graduate students.

 The library's goal is to support each graduate student's individualized needs through graduation and for self-directed, life-long learning.
 Librarians are available for consultation, for help in identifying useful literature and using the latest file management programs to organize the references at any point during their program.
-Librarians can also provide students with tips for time-saving ways to use in preparing manuscripts.
-In addition the library has access to a number of databases to assist students in acquiring external funding.
+Librarians can also provide students with time-saving tips to prepare manuscripts.
+Shiffman Library offers access to a number of databases to assist students in acquiring external funding.
 The library staff is committed to acquiring the materials needed to support the array of graduate programs offered by the affiliated colleges.
-Students are encouraged to identify their needs regularly.

 A computer lab is available in the library for graduate students use.
-The lab contains ten workstations, one adaptive workstation, a standalone scanner, and a fully wired teacher's lectern.
+The lab contains five desktop workstations, one adaptive workstation, a standalone scanner, and a fully wired teacher's lectern.

 Please contact the library for more information about current and planned services.
 The staff of the Shiffman Library is committed to enabling transparent discovery and access to the best possible resources that expeditiously and effectively meet student and faculty needs.